hipe/tmx/zerk/doc/issues/013-indexing.md

          \         /
           +-> C <-+

-  • we don't want to cache "too much": in a [#ac-023] fantastical world where a root ACS outlives the fulfillment of *one* user-requested operation, we don't want all this subject caching to mask the actual state of the tree.
+  • we don't want to cache "too much": in modalities or scenarios where [#ac-023] the ACS outlives the the fulfillment of *one* user-requested operation (for example iCLI, but maybe also a fantastical daemon);
+    we don't want all this subject caching to mask the actual state of the tree.

   • this general problem (that we refer to as [#027] "parameter sharing")